Alex-Genovese/floatversion/README.md

   All cases, returns false if none
 ```

--  Run as script or with choice embedded functions (full or compact) which optionally produce readable array
+-  Run as script or as an embedded function.

 - From this: